niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Protocols/Network-Layer-Protocols0/IP(Internet Protocol).md

 << ---------------------------------------------------------------- >>

 ## IP Address
 Your ISP(internet service provider) gives you a modem.
-That modem has a global [[IP(Internet Protocol)|IP Address]].
+That modem has a global [[03-Application-Architecture/Network/Networking-Basics/Protocols/Network-Layer-Protocols0/IP(Internet Protocol)|IP Address]].
 All the devices that are going to be connected to that modem will have the same IP address to the outside world.

 The modem will also give IP addresses to the devices connected to it(local IP addresses) using DHCP(dynamic host configuration protocol).